1. Presentation of AWS

 - S3 Standard Storage

 S3 Standard Storage is convenient for standard storage use cases and regular access to data.
-S3 Standard Storage is convenient for most cases especially for data-intensive or user-generated content.
+For most cases especially for data-intensive or user-generated content S3 Standard Storage is usually the recommended option.

 - S3 Infrequent Access Storage